niden-net/blog.longhaircareforums.com/_posts/2004-06-01-congratulations-to-june-2004-feature-of-the-month-irresistable.md

 ## Currently, how long is your hair and what is your hair type?

 My hair is now a couple, or a few inches past my bra strap.
-I think I am 3b or C (or at least that’s what others have said)
+I think I am 3b or C (or at least that's what others have said)

 ## What are the things that you feel have helped you the most in achieving and maintaining your hair length?